 - UDL in Action: The Smart Inclusion Toolkit (TEC+, with Alex Dunn)

-I have also written three ebooks that focus on techniques for creating accessible content for the iPad.
+I have written three ebooks that focus on techniques for creating accessible content for the iPad.
 The first one is on iBooks accessibility and I created it to support a workshop at ISTE 2012.
 This work was a follow-up to a similar ebook I had prepared for a workshop at ISTE 2011 focusing on ePub.
 The third ebook focuses on closed captioning on the Mac.
 For the first one, I have only included the PDF here due to bandwidth restrictions, but you can find the videos on my YouTube channel and the book is also part of a Creating Inclusive Learning Environments course on iTunes U.

 - iBooks Accessibility Best Practices (PDF on Scribd)

 - ePub Accessibility Best Practices (ePub, 40 MB)